bcgov/api-specs/geocoder/AddressExchangeSchema.md

 and the BC Address Geocoder would derive addresses such as:

 University of British Columbia -- 2329 West Mall,Vancouver,BC
-Koerner Library, University of British Columbia -- 958 Main Mall,Vancouver,BC Room 105, Koerner Library, University of British Columbia -- 958 Main Mall,Vancouver,BC
+Koerner Library -- 958 Main Mall,Vancouver,BC
+Room 105, Koerner Library -- 958 Main Mall,Vancouver,BC

 ## Schema Definition
 This schema can be used in any common text format that supports named properties including CSV,TSV,JSON, and XML